Cherishing: A Couples Workshop

 This workshop is for couples who want to strengthen what’s already good, shift out of distance or irritation, or find a reset after a difficult period.
 It’s also suited for partners who are curious to deepen connection before small cracks widen into bigger rifts.

-Even when a relationship feels steady, habits of appreciation can slip.
 Taking time to focus on cherishing gives couples a way to renew energy, protect against drift, and bring warmth back into daily life.

 Format & Practicalities

-- When: Saturday in January (final date announced soon)
+- When: Saturday 17 January 2026

 - Duration: 3 hours (including a short break)